fluffy-critter/yt-updater/README.md

 * `track`: The track data from the album descriptor
 * `item`: The original YouTube item data from the playlist file

+There is also a filter, `cleanup`, which will do some helpful cleanup steps on the generated description.

 An example template is in `templates/description.txt`.

 ## Disclaimer